 Quite often installers face the challenge of meeting up to other floor materials that are not on the same level as our wood floors.
-The standard solution is to have a baby threshold or some sort of T-mold to cover both floor materials, or a reducer that either slopes down to the other floor or, turned around, would ramp down from
+The standard solution is to have a baby threshold or some sort of T-mold to cover both floor materials, or a reducer that either slopes down to the other floor or, turned around, would ramp down from the higher floor.

 Occasionally (and probably more times than we care to count), the materials we run up to are not on the same plane, let alone the same level.
 That brings new challenges on how to make a decent-looking transition.